Boards and Commissions

 You can also contact the City Clerk's office at 919-996-3040 or email email@example.com to get information on vacancies.

-When nominations are called for at the regular City Council meeting, a councilor will present your name to the City Council for voting.
+When nominations are called for at the regular City Council meeting, a council member will present your name to the City Council for voting.
 The City Council will vote on the nomination by secret ballot, although the results will be made public.
 If the candidate receives five votes from the City Council, the candidate is approved to serve on that board or commission.

 How long can I serve on a board/commission?